National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Voice of Narrator

 Our story begins in your office.
 Your own piece of heaven.
-As a researcher of scurvy, you have wondered, “do patients receiving the newest medications have more favorable covid outcomes than patients receiving the previous generation?”
+As a researcher of scurvy, you have wondered, "do patients receiving the newest medications have more favorable covid outcomes than patients receiving the previous generation?"
 Given that scurvy is a rare disease with no opportunities for industry funding, leaving the best option for studying it observational data from the EHR.
 You expect a modest improvement based on the meds’ relationships with other diseases.
 But many patients are required to detect a modest effect size, and your local institution has a small population.
 Given its low prevalence, no single institution would have a sufficient sample size to answer your research question.

 Yesterday you attended a local N3C presentation and became interested because it likely has enough qualifying scurvy patients to detect even small signals.
 Your mind wanders as you get a little greedy; additional hypotheses enter your daydream.  *Does the relationship attenuate as you move inland?*  You realize that a massive national dataset can not only better address your existing question, but it could also allow you to ask newer and more nuanced questions.  *Is the relationship more pronounced in other racial/ethnic groups?*  The stream persists throughout the night.
 :::